1. Motherlove Nipple Cream Certified Organic Salve

 Motherlove makes the best nipple cream for those who want a product made with 100% certified organic ingredients and no animal testing.
-This herbal cream performs very well and does a great job relieve you of niiple discomfort when breastfeeding.
-The best part is it doesn’t need to be washed off before breastfeeding again, because none of the ingredients that make Motherlove Nipple Butter are harmful to you or your baby.
+This herbal cream performs very well and does a great job relieving you of nipple discomfort when breastfeeding.
+The best part is it doesn’t need to be washed off before breastfeeding again because none of the ingredients that make Motherlove Nipple Butter are harmful to you or your baby.
 You don’t have to worry about forgetting to wipe it off ever again.

 Boobease is the best natural nipple cream if you want a product that does not contain lanolin.
 It has a 100% organic formulation made of beeswax and shea butter.
 We found this nipple balm to be very similar to Motherlove in terms of both smell and consistency.
 It has a non-toxic formula that can be ingested by you or your baby without any side effects.

-Application: Generally, you should be looking for nipple creams that are easy to apply and doesn’t leave a greasy mess.
-The cream should be thick and dissolve readily when rubbed in your fingers.
+Generally, you should be looking for nipple creams that are easy to apply and don’t leave a greasy mess.
+The cream should be thick and dissolve readily when rubbed on your fingers.
 You should be able to rub a nice and even layer on your nipples with it clumping up.

-Make sure you use nipple cream that have baby safe ingredients.
-If definitely don’t want your baby being exposed to something he or she is allergic to.
-Also, if the nipple cream contains alcohol, it could dry out your skin and make you nipples hurt even more, so avoid alcohol at all costs.
-Also, be on the lookout for chemicals that could irritate your skin and avoid any creams that contain petroleum.
-Finally, we would avoid any creams with anesthetic agents has numbing your nipples is generally not a good idea.
+Make sure you use nipple cream that has baby-safe ingredients.
+If definitely don’t want your baby to be exposed to something he or she is allergic to.
+Also, if the nipple cream contains alcohol, it could dry out your skin and make your nipples hurt even more, so avoid alcohol at all costs.
+Also, be on the lookout for chemicals that could irritate your skin, and avoid any creams that contain petroleum.
+Finally, we would avoid any creams with anesthetic agents as numbing your nipples is generally not a good idea.
 It is better to just use a bag of ice rather than chemicals to numb them if you really feel the need.

-Lanolin: Many nipple creams are based on lanolin or some lanolin derivative.
-We are a big fan of lanolin based creams as they seem to work very well and some doctors swear by it.
-There have been studies showing that lanolin based nipple creams outperform other creams in terms of healing powers.
+Many nipple creams are based on lanolin or some lanolin derivative.
+We are a big fan of lanolin-based creams as they seem to work very well and some doctors swear by it.
+There have been studies showing that lanolin-based nipple creams outperform other creams in terms of healing powers.
 When you apply lanolin to your broken skin, it triggers a process called moist wound healing, which creates a barrier to protect your nerve endings and lets your wounds heal without scabbing.
 This is perfect for the nipples as they are a very sensitive area.